-3. Move the mirror right, left, up or down by pushing the adjustment button in that direction.
+3. Push the appropriate edge of the adjustment switch to move the mirror right, left, up, or down.

 4. When you finish, move the selector switch to the center (off) position.
-This turns off the adjustment button so you can't move a mirror out of position by accidentally bumping the button.
+This turns off the adjustment switch so you can't move a mirror out of position by accidentally bumping the switch.